wagtail/wagtail/docs/topics/snippets.md

 The `RevisionMixin` class was introduced.
 ```

 If a snippet model inherits from {class}`~wagtail.models.RevisionMixin`, Wagtail will automatically save revisions when you save any changes in the snippets admin.
-In addition to inheriting the mixin, it is recommended to define a {class}`~django.contrib.contenttypes.fields.GenericRelation` to the {class}`~wagtail.models.Revision` model and override the {attr}`~wagtail.models.RevisionMixin.revisions` property to return the `GenericRelation`.
+In addition to inheriting the mixin, it is recommended to define a {class}`~django.contrib.contenttypes.fields.GenericRelation` to the {class}`~wagtail.models.Revision` model as the {attr}`~wagtail.models.RevisionMixin.revisions` attribute so that you can do related queries.
+If you need to customise how the revisions are fetched (e.g. to handle the content type to use for models with multi-table inheritance), you can define a property instead.
 For example, the `Advert` snippet could be made revisable as follows:

 ```python
 # ...